jh0152park/javascript_study_todo_list/README.md

 Update weather, temperature, location information every single 5 minutes, and also it's must need access permission to location.

 # Phrase
-Update phrase at left bottom of window every single 5 minutes, also every phrases from disney movies.
+Update phrase at left bottom of window every single 5 minutes, and every phrases are from disney movies.

 # Todo items
 Can see entire todo items with `Todo` button at right bottom of window.